ataberk320/autumnos-mobile/README.md

 Working drivers on QEMU VM test:

 - DRM
-- Dual Audio Subsystem
+- Dual Audio Subsystem (I tested only OSS)
-- Ethernet
+- Ethernet (No exception but not sure)
 ---------------------
 # Linux Source Code:
 This system is based on Linux 6.1 now, To pull original tarball:<br>